DreamPurchaseZnz/English_learning/R4: wood root Par-Port.md

 pedantry
-pediatrics       ---> the treatment of infants and children pedophilia       ---> a sexual attraction to children
+pediatrics       ---> the treatment of infants and children pedophilia       ---> a sexual attraction to children pedagogy         ---> child need to be teached; the study of teaching methods

 ```

 ## ped(pod, pus, peach, patch, pet) = foot